The Outflow of the B335 Protostar II: After the Outburst: Discussion

 At the positions closest to the protostar, we observe dominant CO emission in the spectrum of position 0E.
-In 1E and 2E, the CO lines are roughly equally strong in the jet than in adjacent ``background'' positions.
+In 1E and 2E, the CO lines are roughly equally strong in the jet than in adjacent ``background'' positions, which essentially is our finding that those shocks themselves are free of molecular emission.
 The CO lines at these positions are not emitted in the jet, but in a wider outflow cone of similar opening angle to the H$_2$ emission cone.
-In those positions (1E and 2E), the ratio of continuum to CO has strongly shifted towards more continuum, the latter being mostly scattered light from the immediate surroundings of the protostar.

-Other than those lines, the cavity spectra show a strong continuum component.
-This is mostly reflected light based on the shadow effects and the variability.
+With the low (R$\approx$1000) spectral resolution, we cannot cleanly separate CO line emission, or CO line absorption, from the continuum.
+Using the minima between the CO lines as a proxy for the continuum, we qualitatively find that in those positions (1E and 2E), the CO emission appears fainter relative to the continuum than in 0E.
+The continuum is mostly reflected light from near the protostar, based on the shadow effects and the variability.
 A strong contribution from local thermal continuum emission from dust heated in or near the region of H$_2$ shock emission could not explain the rapid variability of the flux.

-At the distance from the protostar of shocks 3E and 4W, the ``background'' positions away from the jet do not show CO emission, but the shock positions have strong CO emission, which therefore must have been produced in those shock.

-To summarize the distribution of gaseous CO emission: CO dominates at the closest position to the protostar where we have data from.
-In the 1E and 2E positions, a strong continuum with a weaker component of CO emission is observed.
-Still farther from the protostar, positions away from the jet show hardly any CO emission, while shock 3E, in particular, shows very strong CO generated in this shock itself.
-Since the ration of continuum to CO emission changes drastically within 3 arcsec from the protostar, not both of them can be the same scattered light.
-Since CO R and P band emission is associated with higher temperatures than continuum emission, we believe the CO emission outside of shock fronts is scattered light from the immediate surroundings of the protostar, while the continuum is emission from the walls of the outflow cavity.
+We will discuss CO gas emission and absorption in more detail in Section 3.7.3.